-The Annual Meeting is being held on Tuesday, June 23, 2020, at 3:00 p.m. local time, at the Company's headquarters located at 2858 De La Cruz Boulevard, Santa Clara, California 95050.
-As part of our precautions regarding the COVID-19 pandemic, we are planning for the possibility that the meeting may be held solely by means of remote communications.
-If we take this step, we will announce the decision to do so in advance, and details on how to participate will be posted on our website and filed with the SEC, as additional proxy materials.
-All stockholders of record who owned shares of our stock as of the Record Date may attend the Annual Meeting.
+The Annual Meeting is being held on Tuesday, June 14, 2022, at 10:00 a.m. local time, at the Company's headquarters located at 2858 De La Cruz Boulevard, Santa Clara, California 95050.
+All stockholders of record who owned shares of our stock as of the Record Date may attend the Annual Meeting in person.
+COVID-19 safety precautions will be implemented at the Annual Meeting and all attendees are expected to comply with them, and any applicable local requirements and procedures.